8none1/idealLED/README.md

 - The btsnoop directory has a few HCI log dumps if you want to look at the raw values
 - `aes_decrypt.py` was used to test the encryption implementation
 - `att_protocol.md` has notes on the protocol and the Android companion app

+## An important note on upgrades

+As bugs are fixed and new features are added it might be necessary to delete your existing devices and re-add them.
+If you experience strange behaviour after an upgrade please try to delete the device and re-add it.
+If this doesn't help, open an issue describing the problem.

 ## Warning